The Bayes cost in the binary decision problem: Introduction

-Next a description of the setup and the procedure to be analyzed.
-With fixed probabilities, given by the prior, one of two quantum states is put into a quantum system governed by a specially chosen Hamiltonian $H$.
+Next, a description of the setup and the procedure to be analysed.
+We distinguish the instantaneous and the adiabatic case.
+These are distinguished by the configuration space used, either the wave function is spread over one or two rings, and by the barrier insertion speed.
+What both cases have in common is that we are presented with the following decision problem.
+With equal probability, prior of $1/2$, one of two quantum states is put into the configuration space.
+Our challenge is to find out, which state has been selected.
 Two strategies for calculating the Bayes cost are proposed.
-In the first strategy, the combination of prior and transition probability between the two quantum states alone is sufficient to calculate the conventional optimal minimum error probability, i.e. the Helstrom bound.
-This error probability can be achieved by a well-known measurement strategy \cite{helstrom} not further discussed in the paper.
+In the first strategy, the combination of prior and transition probability between the two quantum states alone is sufficient to calculate the conventional optimal minimum error probability, i.e. the Helstrom bound, prior to the insertion of any barrier.
+The standard procedure, reliant on the optimal POVM as described in the book by Helstrom\cite{helstrom}, results in the following binary decision cost

+where $\cos^2(\delta)$ is the transition probability between the two candidate states, and cost $1$ is assigned to an incorrect and cost $0$ for a correct decision.

 The second strategy for calculating the error probability is novel.
-It starts with an evolution of the system followed by a `negative measurement'.
-The same procedure of evolution and measurement is carried out repeatedly.
-Finally the system is probed using a conventional measurement strategy to optimize the Bayes bound.
-For some specific quantum states the Helstrom bound can be higher than the new Bayes cost.
+The wave function is first modified by barrier insertion breaking the symmetry of the configuration space (either one or two rings).
+The insertion of the barrier can be carried out with different speeds.
+We consider the two extreme cases: instantaneous and adiabatic.
+This insertion can require energy and can modify the wave function, since the amplitude of the wave function at the impenetrable barrier location has to be zero.
+The modified wave function is then probed and the new binary decision cost estimated, where either the added information gained about the energy required for insertion (in the instantaneous case) is taken into account or the change in the transition probability of the modified candidate states (in the adiabatic case) is noticed.
+In both situations the Helstrom bound can be broken.

 There are two main motivations for the work presented here.
-On the one hand it will possibly shed some light on foundational issues in quantum measurement theory, and on the other hand there are not many practical problems in quantum information theory, which do not in one way or another depend on optimal state discrimination.
+On the one hand it will possibly shed some light on foundational issues in quantum measurement theory, and on the other hand a plethora of problems in quantum information theory depend on optimal state discrimination.

+The bare essentials about quantum mechanics on the ring are given next.
+A particle of mass $m$ trapped on a ring of radius one has the Hamiltonian